XyrenTheCoder/archiescript-ruby/README.md

 # archiescript-ruby
-A custom esolang made by thatOneArchUser, this repository contains encoder and decoder *rewritten in ruby by Archisha69*
+A custom esolang made by thatOneArchUser, this repository contains encoder and decoder <br>
+*rewritten in ruby by Archisha69*

 ## How they works?